2001 Allentown mayoral election: Background

 Two term mayor William L. Heydt announced on December 22, 2000, that he would not be seeking re-election to a third term.
-Heydt who was extremely popular and had been re-elected in 1997 with 54.42% stated that it was time for him to move on and spend more time with his family.
+Heydt who had been re-elected in 1997 with 54.42% stated that it was time for him to move on and spend more time with his family.
 He would go on to run as the Republican candidate again in 2005.

 Campaign

 Democratic primary

-The Democratic primary in 2001 was one of the most competitive elections in the city's history with the second thinnest margin, coming just behind the 1997 Democratic primary which was decided by a single vote. the front-runner was Siobhan "Sam" Bennett, former CEO of both the Women's Campaign Fund and She Should Run as well as being the former first vice chair of the Lehigh County Democratic Party.
+The Democratic primary in 2001 was one of the most competitive elections in the city's history with the second thinnest margin, coming just behind the 1997 Democratic primary which was decided by a single vote.
+The front-runner was Siobhan "Sam" Bennett, former CEO of both the Women's Campaign Fund and She Should Run PAC, as well as being the former first vice chair of the Lehigh County Democratic Party.
 Despite outspending her opponents by almost 3 times, she was upset by former state senator Roy Afflerbach by just 43 individual votes.
 After a recount Afflerbach's lead increased to 46 votes and his victory was confirmed as he went on to the general election.
 There was also another Democratic candidate, used furniture salesmen and perennial candidate, David A. Clark who acted as a spoiler for Bennett.